Tuttotorna/OMNIABASE/README.md

 the shared language of the framework

-the map of the ecosystem

 the public proof path

 the first public proof landing

+the primary public demonstration

 the canonical public demonstration

 links to specialized branch repositories

-This repository defines the framework itself, not any single branch, implementation, or local benchmark.
+This repository defines the framework itself, not any single branch-specific benchmark or implementation.

-This repository is not the primary place for branch-specific benchmarks, code, or narrow experimental claims.

 Those belong in branch repositories.

----

-Ecosystem Orientation

-The intended ecosystem shape is:

-OMNIABASE -> general framework

-Diagnostics branch -> specialized repositories

-Coordinate Discovery branch -> specialized repositories

-Cross-Representation Translation branch -> specialized repositories

-epistemic pre-layers and satellites -> separate but linked

-This preserves both unity and specialization.

 ---